goodnlp/machine_learning_implementation/README.md

 # machine_learning_implementation

-Machine learning implementation from scratch, for learning and teaching purpose.
+Machine learning implementation from scratch, for learning and research purpose.

 * Linear regression